comit-network/RFCs/RFC-007-SWAP-Ethereum-Basic.md

 ### Parameters

-The parameters for the Bitcoin HTLC follow [RFC003](./RFC-003-SWAP-basic.md) and are described concretely in the following table:
+The parameters for the Ether HTLC follow [RFC003](./RFC-003-SWAP-basic.md) and are described concretely in the following table:

 | Variable        | Description                                                                 |
 |:----------------|:----------------------------------------------------------------------------|